The-Nazara-Project/Nazara/docs/src/contributors/documentation_workflow.md

 based nouns like "maintainer" or "developer") should be used.
 Idioms or jokes should be avoided alongside terms that may be interpreted offensively.

-Documentation should go into approriate detail for the intended target group (i.e. Users or Developers) and not omit any details or become vague when talking about specific topics.
+Documentation should go into appropriate detail for the intended target group (i.e. Users or Developers) and not omit any details or become vague when talking about specific topics.

 If a feature is not yet implemented or there are currently known bugs or Issues, a "Known Issues" section should be appended at the bottom of the document listing these issues and their corresponding Codeberg Issue if applicable.

-Include expected output or other steps which the reader can use to verfiy operation outcomes in any instructional guide.
+Include expected output or other steps which the reader can use to verify operation outcomes in any instructional guide.

-## Version Compatiblity
+## Version Compatibility

 Currently, the documentation cannot be hosted for individual specific versions of Nazara.
 Instead, the currently public documentation of Nazara is always valid for the latest release.